agentloopfyi/agentloopfyi.github.io/_posts/2025-06-17-azure-entra-id-bearer-token-auth.markdown

 date:   2025-06-17 10:00:00
 ---

-☑️ You have an application and you want Azure Entra to manage your application security - Both user authN/authZ and application authN (both covered in this post).
+You have an application and you want Azure Entra ID to manage your application security - Both user and application authentication.

+### For application-to-application authentication

-☑️ Azure Entra needs to identify your app and act as the auth provider, can produce tokens for external apps on your behalf and help you verify the token sent over by the external app during API calls.
+☑️ Azure Entra ID needs to identify your app and act as the auth provider, and can produce tokens for external apps on your behalf and help you verify the token sent over by the external app during API calls.

-☑️ Application authentication meaning, your application exposes APIs to other apps and when those other apps consume APIs in your application, they need to obtain and send an `access_token` as **bearer token** which you then need to verify.
+☑️ Application-to-application authentication meaning, your application exposes APIs to other apps and when those other apps consume APIs in your application, they need to obtain and send an `access_token` as **bearer token** which you then need to verify.

 How do you set this up?